 Easily find relevant articles via icons that indicate availability of data/syntax, materials, replication studies, reproducibility info, and pre-registration info.
 Looking for articles that have specific components available?
 Use custom filters to only display those articles (e.g., only display articles with available data/syntax)!

 Article Page: Putting it all Together

 Our flagship feature is the consolidation and curation of key information about published articles, which all come together on the article page.
-The page will feature automatically updating effect size graphs, in-browser R analyses to verify to reproducibility of results, editable fields to add, modify, or update study information, and element-specific in-line commenting.
+The page will feature automatically updating meta-analytic effect size forest plots, in-browser R analyses to verify to reproducibility of results, editable fields to add, modify, or update study information, and element-specific in-line commenting.

 User Profile Dashboard Page

 The user dashboard will display a user's recent contributions, a list of their own articles, reading and analyses history, recent activities by other users, and notifications customization.